Fadhil006/Fadhil006/README.md

 ### 👨‍💻 About Me
 - 💡 I’m a **Computer Science student** exploring **AI, Web, and Systems Development**
-- 🎯 I enjoy blending **AI with intuitive design** to build tools that actually help people
+- 🎯 Passionate about blending **AI + intuitive design** to build tools that actually help people
 - 💻 Solved **150+ DSA** and **200+ competitive programming** problems
 - ⚡ Constantly learning, experimenting, and building new things